philthompson10/pyqtdeploy/doc/sysroot.rst

 :program:`pyqtdeploy`.

 **libffi**
-    This provides a static version of the libffi library for Windows.
+    This provides the libffi library as a DLL for Windows.
 On macOS and Linux it provides access to the OS supplied library.
 It is currently not supported on other target architectures.
 It is required by the Python :mod:`ctypes` module.
+In order to build it on Windows Cygwin must be installed in :file:`C:\cygwin` (although it does not need to be included in :envvar:`PATH`).
+Current Python source packages include
+    :file:`prepare_libffi.bat` in the :file:`PCbuild` directory which will can be run to install an appropriate version of Cygwin.

 **OpenSSL**
     This provides the OpenSSL libraries for v1.1.0 and later on Android (as a